books art blog bio visits calendar media freebies etc.

 The Day

-— Designate somebody as e's main contact person to answer questions, work out any last minute details, and take pictures for e to post on her blog.
+— Designate somebody as e's main contact person to work out any last minute details, and take pictures for e to post on her blog.

 — Please allow time for bathroom breaks - sounds obvious, but . . .